top of page

 IN GRATITUDE

-In gratitude to Kate's teachers, Alexandra Pope & Sjanie Hugo Wurlitzer of Red School, world leaders of Menstruality and
+In gratitude to Kate's teachers, who continue to guide her: Alexandra Pope & Sjanie Hugo Wurlitzer of Red School

-Kate hopes to continue the lineage with the same spirit, compassion and kindness that she received at Red School and which revolutionised her own experience of the menstrual cycle.
+Kate hopes to continue the lineages of her teachers with the same spirit, compassion and kindness that she has received and which has revolutionised her own experience of the menstrual cycle.

 Thanks also to all menstrualists who have paved the way for this work and to all those who have been generous in sharing their menstrual stories in my workshops and 1:1s.